nf-projects/ap-sudoku-solver/README.md

 **Describes what condition(s) is being tested by each call to the procedure
 Condition(s) tested by the first call:**
 The first call tests if the number of cells filled out is 30.
+It will continue to remove cells until the number of cells filled out is 30.

 **Condition(s) tested by the second call:**
 The second call tests if the number of cells filled out is 20.
+It will continue to remove cells until the number of cells filled out is 20.

 **Identifies the result of each call
 Result of the first call:**